PentagonToy/CSC-HPC-Guide/ssh-connection/vscode-tunnel.md

 - Roihu GPU nodes require the ARM64 VS Code CLI.
 - Keep the original SSH terminal open while using VS Code.
 - The tunnel stops when the Slurm allocation ends.
-- For GPU notebook work, start a manual Jupyter server from the remote GPU terminal and connect VS Code to that running server.
 - The maximum CPU interactive allocation used in this guide is 32 CPU cores and 62 GiB of RAM.
 - The GPU interactive allocation used in this guide requests 36 CPU cores, 1 GPU, and 9 hours of runtime.
 - The GPU interactive partition uses fixed memory. `sinteractive` may show 110000 MB, while Slurm may override it to 217086 MB.